 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

-Airfare; accommodation or transfers before or after the cruise; visa, passport, and vaccination charges and airport departure taxes; travel insurance; items of a personal nature; gratuities to the ship's crew are left to the discretion of the passenger.
+Airfare except flight from Punta Arenas to Puerto Williams and flight from Stanley to Punta Arenas or Santiago; accommodation and transfers before or after the cruise; visa, passport, and vaccination charges and airport departure taxes; fuel surcharge may apply; optional sea kayaking activities, items of a personal nature; internet charges; travel insurance; and gratuity to the ship's crew is at your discretion.